Native Share & Download Interface Integration (iOS, Android, React Native)

 Native Interface Integration

 Integrate native share and download functionality for Arcade games (e.g., Pick Your Team) when running inside mobile webviews (iOS, Android, or React Native).
-This ensures a smoother user experience for saving images or sharing content natively.

 Overview

 When running in a native webview, Arcade games automatically detect and use native sharing or download interfaces if available.
-If the native interface is not implemented, the system falls back to browser-based behavior.

 Priority flow: